Montana/terraform-provider-profitbricks-deprecated/README.md

 ## Plugin Usage

-We wil go through a basic example of provisioning a server inside a Virtual Data Center after providing Terraform with our credentials.
+We will go through a basic example of provisioning a server inside a Virtual Data Center after providing Terraform with our credentials.

 ### Credentials